RiMaxim/Coronavirus/README.md

-# 4. Pipeline Workflow
+# 5. Pipeline Workflow
 A computational pipeline for analyzing peptide binding affinity to HLA class I alleles and estimating population immunity.
+See the full description in the article in section 19-30.

-Step 1: Download HLA Haplotypes from the Allele Frequencies database (http://www.allelefrequencies.net/BrowseGenotype.aspx) into a single file.
+**Step 1:** Download HLA Haplotypes from the Allele Frequencies database (http://www.allelefrequencies.net/BrowseGenotype.aspx) into a single file.
 A file containing IDs (corresponding to the first column in the website’s table - table.txt) is required for download.
+Output file is data.csv

 >./download.sh

-processing_peptideA.sh – filters the raw peptide data from input.csv.
+**Step 2:** Filter the raw peptides from input.csv.
+Output file is peptide.csv

+>./processing_peptideA.sh

-processing_HLA.sh – filters the raw HLA haplotype data downloaded from the Allele Frequencies database.
+**Step 3:** Filter the raw HLA haplotype data downloaded from the Allele Frequencies database.

-global_alleles.py – generates a minimal set of HLA alleles covering 98% of the global HLA haplotype diversity.

-separate_length.sh – sorts peptides based on their length.

-run_netMHCpan.sh – predicts peptide binding affinity to HLA class I molecules using NetMHCpan 4.1.

-population_immunity.sh – calculates the protection index across different countries.
+>./processing_HLA.sh data.csv data2.csv

+**Step 4:** Select Global HLA Alleles (98% Coverage).

+>python3 ./global_alleles.py data2.csv data3.csv

+**Step 5:** Sort Peptides by Length.
+This example demonstrates the process of analysis run on peptides derived from the Omicron B.1.1.529 RBD antigen.
+Output files are 8.length, 8_9.length, 8_10.length, 9.length, 9_10.length and 10.length

+>./separate_length.sh peptide.csv omicron

+**Step 6:** Organize the list of alleles to match the algorithm’s required format.
+>awk -F'*' '{print "HLA-"$1$2}' data3.csv >data4.csv

+**Step 7:** Predict HLA Binding (NetMHCpan-4.1).
+As an argument, you will obtain a numerical value representing the binding rank threshold.
+Peptide-HLA class I pairs with a binding rank above this threshold are removed.
+By default, the binding rank threshold for strongly binding peptides is 0.5.
+The program returns a list of HLA class I alleles and the corresponding peptides that exhibit strong binding, with a rank below 0.5.
+Output file is data5.csv

+>./run_netMHCpan.sh 0.5

+**Step 8:** Calculate Population Immunity across different countries.
+The resulting table (data6.csv) with a list of 27 countries is sorted from the highest to the lowest index value (column 2).
+The number of countries may vary, depending on the file table.txt from the step 17.
+The resulting table (data7.csv) contains three columns: country, index value, and peptide.

+>./population_immunity.sh

+# 6. Check Protection Index Against RBD Omicron with Telegram Bot in a second

+Do you know that now you can check immune defense against the RBD Omicron variant using a simple Telegram bot?
+Meet @Protection_index_bot – a handy tool that calculates protection index based on HLA class I haplotype in a second!